 Allica Bank

 Allica Bank is a leading digital banking platform tailored specifically for small business owners.
-Established in the UK, Allica Bank focuses on providing personalised banking solutions to support the growth and development of small enterprises.
 The bank offers a range of business accounts with competitive rates and minimal fees, ensuring cost-effective financial management.

 Allica Bank’s digital platform is user-friendly, with robust security measures ensuring the safety of transactions and data.
-It also offers dedicated customer support, giving business owners direct access to financial experts.
+It also offers dedicated customer support, giving business owners direct access to financial experts, and allows you to sync with Sage, Xero and Quickbooks.

 The business account has no monthly fees.
 But to be eligible, you must have been incorporated for no less than 12 months, maintain a balance of £50,000, or have a loan with Allica.